jiaoran198916/blog/source/_posts/the-three-evils-chapter-10.md

 ---
 1.

-IN MY dream, in my last morning-dream, I stood today on a promontory- beyond the world; I held a pair of scales, and weighed the world.
+In my dream, in my last morning-dream, I stood today on a promontory- beyond the world; I held a pair of scales, and weighed the world.

 Alas, that the rosy dawn came too early to me: she glowed me awake, the jealous one!
 Jealous is she always of the glows of my morning-dream.
 <!-- more -->